 Figuring out undertones when looking at these things is a lot like what we talked about when choosing paint colors.
 You want to look at the color and decide if the base color has red, green, blue, brown, or yellow.
 Undertones affect what the perfect greige paint is for your home, which is a popular choice!

 How do you want your space to feel?

-- Monochromatic means different shades or hues of the same color.
-(I have a lot of this going on in my home.)
+Monochromatic means different shades or hues of the same color.

-- If you are going for a calm or relaxing feel you will want a harmonious color scheme.
+If you're going for a calm or relaxing feel you will want a harmonious color scheme.

-- Harmonious colors are next to each other on the color wheel.
-They go together because they are essentially made from each other.
+Harmonious colors are next to each other on the color wheel.
+They go together because they're essentially made from each other.

-- If you love high contrast and lots of lively color you will want a complementary color scheme.
+If you love high contrast and lots of lively color you'll want a complementary color scheme.